Tsukiyonocm/Math_program/README.md

 7. Create a custom entry for the difficulty option screen.
 This is because sometimes the students would be learning particular numbers.
 For instance, only learning the addition problems of numbers + 4, or the 5 times tables for instance.

+8. I have a large chunk of space on the right side of the screen not being used.
+I was thinking it might be possible to display the questions you have done and post it there with the answers.
+If its possible to change font color, you could display if you got it right or wrong initially also, red was wrong, black was right.

 #### Function Description